Last Updated on

 Technology and Digital have changed the way in which organizations and their workforce function.
 A change as big as digital transformation cannot be executed by a single function.
 It is well established by now that Digital Transformation starts with the CEO and cannot happen in silos.
 While the entire senior leadership team is getting involved in this transformation process, several organizations are appointing Chief Digital Officers to lead this change process.
 However, with the involvement of multiple teams, there are possibilities of conflicts.
 Here HR needs to be the force that binds the organization through a common thread of purpose.

-Another result of digital transformation is the rapid transformation of the organization culture.
+Another result of the digital transformation is the rapid transformation of the organization culture.
 The behaviors of the digital workforce and the larger consumer web, along with their interaction with technology is changing at a rapid pace.
 As a result, the enterprise is getting left behind, struggling to adapt to the current changes in behavior and technology.
 Here HR plays a crucial role in bridging the gaps by building diverse talent pools, creating a compelling career architecture for the workforce, and simplifying the talent processes.

 If HR teams hesitate to take the ‘Digital Bull’ by its horns then they will fail to get on board the Digital Transformation wagon and run the risk of becoming a victim of this change, a very unfortunate place for HR to be.
 In this case the HR teams of that particular organization may be left behind while the HR fraternity across the industry will evolve into a futuristic one.
 Then, the HR leader will be playing a game of dizzy catch ups, if the organization survives that long.